eduhbg/fill-forms-selenium/README.md

-# Fill forms with Selenium and Python
+# Fill forms with Selenium

 ## Overview